Craig Stammen: San Diego Padres

 In 2021, Stammen posted a 6–3 record and 3.06 ERA with 83 strikeouts and 13 walks in 88 1/3 innings across 67 appearances.
 On July 9, 2022, Stammen was placed on the injured list with right shoulder inflammation, and was transferred to the 60- day injured list on August 17.
 He was activated on September 11.
 Stammen made 33 appearances for San Diego in 2022, logging a 1-2 record and 4.43 ERA with 35 strikeouts in 40.2 innings pitched.

 On January 11, 2023, Stammen re-signed with the Padres on a minor league contract.
 On March 10, Stammen suffered a torn capsule in his right shoulder and a strained sub scapula, with both injuries being related to the torn rotator cuff he suffered in 2022.
 The injury caused Stammen to contemplate retirement, as the recovery timetable was set at four-to-six months without surgery.
 On August 4, Stammen officially announced his retirement from professional baseball.

 Post-playing career

 On January 30, 2024, Stammen re-joined the San Diego Padres organization as an assistant to the major league coaching staff and baseball operations department.

 On November 6, 2025, the Padres announced Stammen as their new manager.
-He agreed to a three-year contract and will begin his managerial tenure with the 2026 season.
+He agreed to a three-year contract and began his managerial tenure with the 2026 season.
 He became MLB's only current manager who is a former pitcher.